BrandonT310442/Gagggle/backend/src/generation/langgraph/nodes/contentGeneration/prompt.md

 ## Your Task

-Expand the idea "{{ideaText}}" into a full, comprehensive response that provides detailed information, actionable steps, and practical insights.
+Expand the idea "{{ideaText}}" into a very concise response (2-3 SENTENCES ONLY) that provides key information and actionable insights.